eosforks/bp-transparency/README.md

 Clone the repository via this link: https://github.com/EOSoCal/bp-transparency.git

--   Open the terminal and run "npm install" to install all the dependencies
+-   Open the terminal and run "npm install" to install all the dependencies.

     If you don't have npm, download and install node.js and npm via this link: https://nodejs.org/en/download/

--   Configure env variables
+-   Configure env variables.

     head to `nuxt.config.js` and update the following with your blockchain's endpoint and the account you're interested in: